 Following a strong first half, momentum into the second half was disrupted by the COVID-19 pandemic which led to lockdowns and lower levels of mining activity in many countries across our markets.
-As a result, full year AN volumes were down 4% on the pcp, excluding 98 thousand tonnes sold by the recently acquired Exsa business since acquisition in May 2020.
-Including Exsa, AN volumes were down 1% on the pcp.
+As a result, full year AN volumes were down four per cent on the pcp, excluding 98 thousand tonnes sold by the recently acquired Exsa business since acquisition in May 2020.
+Including Exsa, AN volumes were down one per cent on the pcp.
 While volume growth in Australia remained strong through the pandemic and mining activity in the United States of America (USA) was resilient, other geographical regions were impacted to varying degrees, and most severely in developing countries.
 Other structural impacts affecting the business include weakening and uncertain coal markets - particularly in the USA and Indonesia.

-Sales revenue decreased by 5% on the pcp to \$5.6 billion.
+Sales revenue decreased by five per cent on the pcp to \$5.6 billion.
 This was largely the result of lower second half volumes, further impacted by decreased revenue from Minova, negative pricing in competitive markets and the impact of an ownership structure change of the China business which is no longer consolidated in Orica's results.

-EBIT of \$605 million was down 9% on the pcp after solid first half growth.
+EBIT of \$605 million was down nine per cent on the pcp after solid first half growth.
 In addition to reduced volumes, EBIT was impacted by the change in ownership structure of the China business.
-Higher gas costs on the east coast of Australia reduced EBIT by \$12 million.
+Higher gas costs on the east coast of Australia and the associated pricing impact reduced EBIT by \$12 million.
 Reductions in some sales prices in the current price sensitive environment along with lower recoveries of plant fixed costs due to reduced sales volumes further impacted EBIT.
 These factors were partly offset by growth in adjacent businesses and benefits from reduced overheads and management initiatives implemented to mitigate COVID-19 impacts.

-FY19 to FY20 EBIT (A\$M)
+FY2019 to FY2020 EBIT (A\$M)